 A comprehensive guide to essential Persian verbs.

-Learning Persian (Farsi) is an enriching journey that opens the doors to Iranian culture, literature, and communication.
-Mastering this beautiful language requires a strong foundation in verbs.
-Verbs are the backbone of any sentence, and understanding their conjugation, meaning, and usage is critical for fluency.
+Learning Persian (Farsi) is an enriching journey that opens the door to Iranian culture, literature, and everyday communication.
+At the heart of this journey lies a strong understanding of Persian verbs.

-Why Mastering Essential Persian Verbs is Important
+Why Mastering Persian Verbs Is Important

 Understanding Persian Verbs: The Basics

-• Root: “رفتن” (raftan) – to go.
+• Root: رفتن (raftan) – to go

-• Present tense: “میروم” (miravam) – I go.
+• Present tense: میروم (miravam) – I go

 Essential Persian Verbs List

-Persian Verb Meaning Example Sentence
+Verb Meaning Example

-رفتن (raftan) To go من به مدرسه میروم.
+رفتن (raftan) to go من به مدرسه میروم.
 (I go to school.)

-آمدن (amadan) To come او به خانه میآید.
+آمدن (amadan) to come او به خانه میآید.
 (He comes home.)

-دیدن (didan) To see من فیلم دیدم.
+دیدن (didan) to see من فیلم دیدم.
 (I saw a movie.)

-گفتن (goftan) To say او حقیقت را گفت.
+گفتن (goftan) to say او حقیقت را گفت.
 (He said the truth.)

-خوردن (khordan) To eat من ناهار خوردم.
+خوردن (khordan) to eat من ناهار خوردم.
 (I ate lunch.)

-Essential Persian Verbs with Their Meanings
+Essential Persian Verbs Explained

-• داشتن (dashtan) – To have
+داشتن (dashtan) – To have

-This verb is used to indicate possession or existence.
+Used to show possession or existence.

 Example: من یک کتاب دارم.
 (I have a book.)

-• بودن (boodan) – To be
+بودن (boodan) – To be

 Example: او معلم است.
 (He is a teacher.)

-• خواستن (khastan) – To want
+خواستن (khastan) – To want

 Example: من چای میخواهم.
 (I want tea.)

-• کردن (kardan) – To do
+کردن (kardan) – To do / make

 Example: من تکلیفم را انجام دادم.
 (I did my homework.)